 Images Should be Responsive to all Devices:

-The dimension of images change from device to device.
+The dimension of images changes from device to device.
 It’s better to optimize the dimension of a image according to the view point of every devices.

 Optimizing mobile images is important, and the mobile score is most important.
 Make sure you take into account image impact on your LCP grade.